Optional Practical Training (OPT) (F-1)

 In order to count summer as a “full semester” towards OPT and CPT eligibility, you must be enrolled for 12 credits or both summer terms.
 While 8 credits in one summer term is usually considered “full-time” registration, this is not considered a “full semester” of study for the purpose of employment eligibility.

 Keep in mind that an ISSO advisor will review your academic record and your immigration history to evaluate whether we can recommend you for a period of OPT.
 The final decision on whether to approve your case is made by USCIS.

 Part-Time and Full-Time

-When you apply for OPT, you must indicate if you are requesting permission for part-time (20 hours per week or less) or full-time (anything over 20 hours) OPT.
-Part-time authorization allows you to work up to 20 hours per week, while full-time authorization is required if you will work over 20 hours per week.
+When you apply for OPT, you must indicate if you are requesting permission for part-time or full-time OPT.

 You can apply for periods of OPT authorization as follows:

 - Part-time during a regular semester of study

 - Part-time or full-time during summer vacation

 - Part-time or full-time if you are a graduate student done with all course work and completing the thesis or dissertation stage of your degree